bahorn/detect-unsigned-module/README.md

 # detect-unsigned-modules

 A tool to detect when there is an unsigned kernel module loaded.
-The idea is that afrer loading an unsigned module the message warning you about it won't show up anymore.
-So if you load a module that does nothing you can see if you get the message printed or not.
-This idea was briefly mentioned my article in tmp.0ut #4.

 This POC uses the [singularity rootkit by MatheuZSecurity](https://github.com/MatheuZSecurity/Singularity/tree/main) as a testcase as it is the best modern / public one that goes through the effort